-WAITING LIST (YEAR 7 INTAKE)

-Until 31st August 2020 parents may enquire about their child's position on the Waiting List by contacting the Admissions and Pupil Place Planning Team.
-From 1st September 2020 the waiting list will be maintained by the school and parents should make enquiries by contacting Etone College Admissions on 024 76 757300.
+Until 31st August 2021 parents may enquire about their child's position on the Waiting List by contacting the Admissions and Pupil Place Planning Team.
+From 1st September 2021 the waiting list will be maintained by the school and parents should make enquiries by contacting Etone College Admissions on 024 76 Parents whose children are refused admission to the school have the right to appeal to an independent appeal panel.
+The necessary forms and information should be obtained from the Etone College website and completed forms sent to the Appeals Panel, Etone College, Leicester Road, Nuneaton, Warwickshire, CV11 Please mark the envelope ADMISSION- APPEAL.
+Appeals in respect of Year 7 intake for September 2021 should be lodged by Friday 16th April 2021.
+ENTRY REQUIREMENTS FOR YEAR 12 ENTRY IN All applicants are required to attend a formal interview process where their individual curriculum plan is

-APPEALS

-Parents whose children are refused admission to the school have the right to appeal to an independent appeal panel.
-The necessary forms and information should be obtained from the Appeals Board, Etone College, Leicester Road, Nuneaton, Warwickshire, CV11 6AA to whom completed forms are returned.

-Please mark the envelope ADMISSION - APPEAL.

-Appeals in respect of Year 7 intake for September 2020 should be lodged by Friday 3rd April 2020.

-ENTRY REQUIREMENTS FOR YEAR 12 ENTRY IN SEPTEMBER 2020

-All applicants are required to attend a formal interview process where their individual curriculum plan is agreed.
+Parental Agreement